Christmas shopping season is in full swing, but you might want to pump the brakes before you hit the mall.

 Professional organizer Julie Bestry says you can’t go wrong with the gift of entertainment.

-“A booklet of movie vouchers, season¹s tickets for the theater or even a weekend trip to see a Broadway or Las Vegas show will yield fond memories long after the big event,” Bestry says.
+“A coupon book of movie tickets, season’s tickets for the theater or even a weekend trip to see a Broadway or Las Vegas show will yield fond memories long after the big event,” Bestry says.

-Whether you buy tickets for an individual event or for a package or season, the size of the gift can be appropriate for your budget but specific to the recipient’s tastes says Bestry.
+Consider sporting events or amusement park passes as well.
+Whether you buy tickets for an individual event or for a package or season, the size of the gift can be appropriate for your budget, says Bestry.

-A day at the salon or sauna can be a great gift, especially for those in your life who always seem stressed out.
+A day at the salon or sauna can be a great clutter-free Christmas gift, especially for those in your life who always seem stressed out.

 “I treated my closest friend a day with me at a local spa.
 How often do you take a day and make yourself your primary focus?” says professional organizer Kim Oser.

-Oser said treating a loved one to a shared experience is a fantastic gift, and one that doesn’t take up precious physical space.
+Oser said treating a loved one to a shared experience is the perfect gift.
+And one that doesn’t take up precious physical space.

 “Giving someone 100 percent of your attention is a huge gift regardless of the dollars spent,” Oser said.

-Bestry also offers some ideas for pampering experiences: gift certificates for haircuts, styling, facials, massages, manicures, pedicures, reflexology and even acupuncture are all possibilities.
+Bestry also offers some ideas for pampering experiences: gift cards for haircuts, styling, facials, massages, manicures, pedicures, reflexology and even acupuncture are all possibilities.

 “Many cities have blow-dry salons, like The Dry Bar, a kind of salon that just does washes and blow-outs (no cuts, no color) for when someone gets asked on a date or schedules a business dinner on a bad hair day,” Bestry said.